EverWinter23/skynet/JOURNAL.md

   + Finished s3con.py --handles connection and ops like move, delete, send to s3-bucket.
   + Started working on a cli for configurin s3-bucket service.
   + Attended weekly programming feedback session.

+  ## Thursday 21st June 2018
+  + Started seperating skynet.py from sftpcon.py so that it can pretty much run with any cloud service.